MonkmanMH/WorkInProgress/README.md

 # WorkInProgress

-A place to put some odds and ends that are of little or no consequence.
+A place to put some odds and ends that are of little or no consequence at this point, but which may flourish into something meaningful.

+---

+** The Bard, on Learning in Old Age **

 Sir, I am too old to learn.
 _King Lear_ (2.2.99)